MrWalshy/Fox/readme.md

 import("some/file/location")
 ```

-To prevent a runtime-error occurring, an error will be thrown during static analysis (compile-time) by the `Resolver`.
+To prevent a runtime-error occurring, an error will be thrown during static analysis (compile-time) by the `Resolver` when a given import string cannot be found.

 Once you have imported a file, its top-level functions and variables will be available to you.